What is Frequency?

 Relation between Frequency and Wavelength

-You can treat a wave with higher frequency on a rope faster than before.
+You can treat a wave with a higher frequency on a rope faster than before.
 During this, you notice that the wavelength become shorter.
 Therefore, the relation between frequency and wavelength do exist, so let’s find out what exactly is this relationship.

 Another quantity is Period (T) that can be used to describe a wave.
 It is defined as the time taken to complete oscillation.
 Because frequency determines the number of times a wave oscillates and it can be expressed as,